-Equilibrium pursuits of natural processes are subtle most of the time.
-The subtlety lets us feel that everything is guaranteed that nature has to offer.
-But when nature’s actions become disruptive and destructive we look at nature in awe and realize the enormity of its power.
+Equilibrium pursuits of Natural processes are subtle most of the time.
+The subtlety lets us feel that everything is guaranteed that Nature has to offer.
+But when Nature’s actions become disruptive and destructive we look at it in awe and realize the enormity of its power.
 Nature’s forces – the powers of earthquakes, volcanoes, tsunamis, floods, landslides, hurricanes, and storm surges are no match to our limited power – in our scale of thinking and doing things.

 . . .